Skip to main content

 What sources are

 A source is a configuration object that describes how to connect to an external system.
-It includes connection parameters such as endpoints, credentials, and protocol-specific settings.
-Once created, a source can be reused by multiple jobs for different extraction scenarios.
+It includes connection parameters such as host, port, credentials, and protocol-specific settings.
+Once created, a source can be reused by multiple jobs.

 Supported source types